HansonS37/UROP2023-ExtremeRainfall/README.md

 This file calculates the date of extreme rainfall events at all locations.
 We first calculate the 95 percentile of all wet days, and then delete consecutive days.

-fig1.ipynb
+fig1_data.ipynb  fig1.ipynb
-Plot figure 1 using cartopy.
+Prepare data for plotting figure 1 and plot figure 1 using cartopy.

 Event_sync.py